 Action: Ensure that a LOGFILE DD statement is present in the JCL and that it defines a data set that the log file utility can write to.

-LDXU004l Log file blocksize: blksize.
+LDXU004I Log file blocksize: blksize.

-Explanation: The log file utility is initializing the change log data set with a blocksize of blksize.
+- Explanation: The log file utility is initializing the change log data set with a blocksize of blksize. - Action: Informational only.
+No action is required.

 LDXU005I Log file blocks written: block-count.